1. How do you define an edition?

 6. Is there an integrity inherent in the film original that is compromised by the process of digitization?

-Sure, if the photographer is seeking to use the enhanced power and control of computer manipulation to alter and disguise the content of the film image.
-But, the argument of traditional film images having more integrity than digital images because of inherent differences in the process is truly misplaced.
+Possibly, if the photographer is seeking to use the enhanced power and control of computer manipulation to significantly alter the content of the film image.
+But, the argument of traditional film images having more integrity than digital images because of inherent differences in the process is misplaced in my view.
 For many artists, their work is about manipulating reality.
-They readily montage images together, solarize prints, obliterate detail they don’t want to be present, etc. It was never their artistic intent to capture reality.
-Why should they be criticized for offering an alternative view of reality?
+They utilize montage, solarization, and retouching to alter their images.
+It was never their artistic intent to render reality faithfully.
+I don’t think anyone should be criticized for offering an alternative view of reality.

 7. How long will digital prints last?

 The longevity of color pigment and quadtone pigment prints can all be measured in decades.
-This technology is new, however.
+This technology is relatively new, however.
 Inksets are evolving in the direction of greater stability and comprehensive testing using accelerated aging techniques is on-going.
 So, hard and fast promises for resistance to fading, yellowing, staining, etc, are not simple.
 Generally speaking, the expected longevity of digital prints should be comparable to traditional prints.
-The best rating for a color photographic print is a 60-year fade resistant life for Fuji Crystal Archive paper.
-The color pigment inksets I use have attained ratings measured in hundreds of years.
+The color pigment inksets I use have attained ratings of over 100 years.
 Quadtone pigment inks have even higher longevity ratings than color prints.
-The generally accepted standard for an archivally processed gelatin silver print is 100 years.
+The generally accepted standard for an archivally processed silver gelatin print is 100 years.
 It should be noted that papers, inks, and humidity resistant UV coatings employed by the photographer are only one side of the equation.
 I would argue that conservatorship is more significant than any other component in achieving desired longevity.
 No artwork is more durable than the paper it’s printed on and no artwork will last unless it is properly cared for.
 Proper framing, matting, lighting, and environmental room conditions are vital for artwork to meet or exceed its anticipated life.

 8. Do you make your own prints?

-Yes, I take great pride in my printing and I take the same artisanal approach to digital printing that I did with the traditional printing processes which preceded them.
-I have a complete digital lab in my studio, equipped with dedicated computer workstations; a film scanner; a film and print digitizing rig of my own design; large format pigment printers, which I run on an Imageprint RIP for the highest print quality.
+Yes, I take great pride in my printing skills and I take the same artisanal approach to digital printing that I did with the traditional printing processes, which preceded them.
+I have a digital lab in my studio and all printmaking is done in-house either by me personally or under my direct supervision.